Try (rugby): Penalty try

-In rugby union, a penalty try awards the attacking team 7 points, and no conversion is attempted.
+In rugby union, before 1 January 2017 a conversion had to be attempted following the award of a penalty try.
+From that date, no conversion is attempted and the attacking team is awarded 7 points.
 The offending player must be temporarily suspended or sent off.

 In rugby league, a possible 8-point try is awarded if the defending team commits an act of foul play as the ball is being grounded.
 The try is awarded, and is followed by a conversion attempt, in-line from where the try was scored, and then a penalty kick from in front of the posts.
 In rugby union, foul play after a try being scored results in a penalty being awarded on the half way mark, in lieu of a kick off.

 A penalty try and a possible 8 point try are two separate results with the latter being scarcely seen in today's game.